What is a LAN monitor?

 The SolarWinds Network Performance Monitor is aimed at large corporate networks, with the entry-level system coming in at $2,895.
 Prices increase according to the number of nodes on your network.
 So, if you only have a small network and a very tight budget, this comprehensive LAN monitoring tool is probably not for you.

-SolarWinds Network Performance Monitor: This tool has a slick dashboard that gives you an overview of your whole network’s performance with just one glance.
+SolarWinds Network Performance Monitor: This great tool has a slick dashboard that gives you an overview of your whole network’s performance with just one glance.

 OpManager is produced by ManageEngine, another significant player in the network software industry.
 You can get a free version of the OpManager system to get familiar with its features and get your small enterprise’s network properly monitored.